I. Introduction

 II.
 Categories

-*Smart Manufacturing (intelligent manufacturing, IC process, robots)
+*Smart Manufacturing (such as: intelligent manufacturing, IC process, robotics)

 III.
 Eligibility